QuentinRa/blog.quentinra.dev/cyber/os/linux/index.md

 **Cron tasks** ⭐

 Cron are the name given to automated tasks on Linux.
 See `crontab -l` for the tasks of the current user, and `ls -la /etc/cron*` for every cron tasks.
-Then, you may look for vulnerable cron tasks.
+Then, you may look for vulnerable cron tasks, meaning tasks using

+* files that you can edit,
+* environment variables using paths/... that you can edit,
+* glob-patterns that you may inject, for instance, if a command runs on a directory in which you can create files, you can create files named after the injectable command line flags.

 <br>